Package Leaflet: Information for the Patient

 Children and adolescents

-Anafranil is not recommended for use in children or adolescents unless specifically prescribed by a doctor.
-Your doctor will provide you with special information about the necessary precautions, doses, and follow-up.
+The use of Anafranil is not recommended in children or adolescents unless specifically prescribed by a doctor.
+Your doctor will provide you with special information about the necessary precautions, doses, and monitoring.

 Taking Anafranil with other medications

-Inform your doctor or pharmacist if you are taking, have taken recently, or may need to take any other medication, as it may be necessary to adjust the dose or discontinue one of the treatments.
-This warning applies to medications purchased with and without a prescription and especially in the case of:
+Inform your doctor or pharmacist if you are taking, have recently taken, or may need to take any other medication, as it may be necessary to adjust the dose or interrupt some treatments.
+This warning is valid for medications acquired with and without a medical prescription, especially in the case of:

-The concomitant administration of antidepressants (MAO inhibitors, selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants), or medications used as treatment for opioid dependence (buprenorphine/opioids) with Anafranil may lead to serotonin syndrome, a potentially fatal disease.
+The concomitant administration of antidepressants (MAO inhibitors, selective serotonin reuptake inhibitors (SSRIs), serotonin and norepinephrine reuptake inhibitors (SNRIs), tricyclic antidepressants), or medications used as replacement therapy for opioid dependence (buprenorphine/opioids) with Anafranil may lead to serotonin syndrome, a potentially life-threatening disease.

-Also inform your doctor if you regularly consume grapefruit, grapefruit juice, or aronia and St. John's Wort.
+Also, inform your doctor if you regularly consume grapefruit, grapefruit juice, or cranberry juice and St. John's Wort.

 Taking Anafranil with food and alcohol